PhamQuocThai1303/Social-App/README.md

 - Save Posts: Users can save posts to their profile.
 - Comment Management: Users can create, read, update, and delete comments on posts.
 - Like/Unlike Comments: Users can like and unlike comments.
+- Search User: Users can search for other with their username.

 3. **Notifications**
 - Notification System: Users receive notifications for new followers, likes, and comments.